blueridgeboost/blueridgeboost.github.io/src/content/preschool.md

 #### Session 1.
 Sequencing

-Students build a foundation in coding and problem solving.<br>
+Students build a foundation in coding and problem-solving.<br>

 **Lesson 1.** What is coding? <br>
 Students learn that coding is giving precise instructions to a computer.
 Each student creates their first program – a dance routine for the class to follow!